Chandgana

 Chandgana consists of two properties-Chandgana Tal and Chandgana Khavtgai.
 Chandgana Tal consists of 141 mt of measured resource.
 Chandgana Khavtgai consists of 509 mt measured and 539 mt indicated resource.
 Chandgana Khavtgai's resource estimates are based on the September 2010 NI 43-101 Chandgana Khavtgai Technical Report by Kravits Geological Services, LLC.
 The report is authored by Christopher M. Kravits CPG, LPG of Kravits Geological Services, LLC., who is an independent Qualified Person under NI 43-101.
 And the Chandgana Tal resource estimate is also based on the September 2007 NI 43-101 Chandgana Tal Technical Report by Behre Dolbear & Company (USA), Inc..The report is authored by Mr. Gardar G. Dahl, Jr., CPG of Behre Dolbear & Company (USA), Inc., who is an independent Qualified Person under NI 43-101.
 Detailed Resource/Grade Table

-• Concluding of the Power Purchase Agreement (PPA) with Mongolian Government (early 2012)
+• Conclusion of the Power Purchase Agreement (PPA) with Mongolian Government (Q1 2013)

-• Selection of EPC contractor for power plant construction (early 2012)
+• Selection of an EPC contractor for power plant construction (2012)

 Technical Reports: